anggrdwjy/hybridcloud-network/README.md

 #### Bug

 Please open an issue on GitHub with as much information as possible if you found a bug.
-* Your Proxmox and Fail2ban Version
+* Your Virtual Private Server, MikroTik, Proxmox and Fail2ban Version
 * All the logs and message outputted
 * etc